vongaihazel/searchengine-opensearch-/README.md

 ## Troubleshooting

 - ❗ Use **Java JDK 21+** (`java -version`)
-- ❗ Ensure **Docker is running** with ports 5432, 8080, 4200, and 9200 available
+- ❗ Ensure **Docker** is running and ports 5432, 8080, 4200, 9200 are free
-- ❗ For CLI test issues, recheck `Dockerfile-postman-cli` logic and Postman binary paths ❗ If Angular app shows "Welcome to Nginx", verify Angular output is in `dist/searchengine/browser` and Dockerfile path matches
+- ❗ If frontend shows "Welcome to Nginx", ensure Angular build is in `dist/searchengine/browser`
+- ❗ If search fails: confirm articles are indexed and the `articles` index exists in OpenSearch

 ---